zenpk/my-oauth/README.md

 ### Front End

-Edit the `BASE` constant in `frontend/src/apis/basic.ts` to point to the actual backend service endpoint.
+Edit `.env` to point to the actual backend service endpoint.

 ```shell
 npm ci